Giacinto Carini: Biography

 He was born in Palermo on 20 May 1821.
 When his father, Sicilian Finance Director, died, he inherited a large fortune, which he decided to dedicate in part to trade, becoming one of the first to introduce the use of steam machines for the husking of sumac.
 The great repression that followed the riots of '37 pushed him towards a liberal orientation; he had in friendship liberals like Mariano Stabile and Salvatore Vigo, who sometimes helped him in his agricultural entrepreneurship.
 In 1848, he participated in the Sicilian Revolution that broke out on 12 January: Carini was among the members of the First Committee.

 He was appointed colonel by Ruggero Settimo (head of the government that was temporarily established), who entrusted him with the command of the 1st cavalry regiment: Giacinto Carini's task was to restore order in Burgio, in the district of Bivona in the province of Girgenti, a country in the throes of tumults and excesses.

 When the Bourbon regime was restored in 1849, he found refuge in Paris, while maintaining an epistolary relationship with friends and political colleagues who remained in Sicily.
 During his residence in France, Carini got to know numerous exiled patriots, such as Giuseppe la Farina, and also exponents of the French cultural world, such as Victor Hugo, and Alexandre Dumas, of which remains a letter sent to Carini on the occasion of the battle of Milazzo, and of the expedition of Garibaldi's Thousand in Sicily.
-Due to the new contacts with exiles, he changed his political ideas, facing unitism.
-He protested against the retraction in Sicily of the deed of forfeiture of the Bourbon monarchy, and signed a protest against the decree of the king of Naples by which a debt of 20 million ducats had been imposed on the island, canceling the '48 debt caused by the revolutionary government.
+Due to the new contacts with exiles, he changed his political ideas, facing unitarianism.
+He protested against the retraction in Sicily of the deed of forfeiture of the Bourbon monarchy, and signed a protest against the decree of the king of Naples by which a debt of 20 million ducats had been imposed on the island, cancelling the '48 debt caused by the revolutionary government.
 While in Italy Cavourian politics and the monarchical project of unification take place, under the leadership of Garibaldi, Cavour and Vittorio Emanuele II, Carini follows the politics of his own country, also through the publication of a periodical whose printing was authorized by the same Napoleon III.